NY Fed official: Digital dollar could speed foreign exchange settlement

 The Fed has been exploring for some time how it can launch a fully digital dollar that some have referred to as Fedcoin.
 Fed leaders have said that any launch of such an asset would need the support of elected leaders.

-Some central bankers have questioned whether a CBDC for the U.S. is even needed at all.
+Some central bankers have questioned whether a CBDC for the United States is even needed at all.

+Neal's comments came before the release of a report from the New York Fed on the research project.

+In that release, Per von Zelowitz, director of the bank's New York Innovation Center, said the first phase of work "revealed promising applications of blockchain technology in modernizing critical payments infrastructure, and our inaugural experiment provides a strategic launch pad for further research and development regarding the future of money and payments from the U.S. perspective.”

 ((Michael.Derby@thomsonreuters.com;))